 BUDDHISM IN AMERICA BEFORE COLUMBUS

-It should be noted that Hoei Shin as found in the excerpt above and the text of the book proper by Charles G. Leland is one and the same as Hui Shen as found in a variety of texts elsewhere.
+It should be brought to the attention of the reader that Hoei Shin as found in the excerpt above and the text of the book proper by Charles G. Leland, linked below, is one and the same as Hui Shen as found in a variety of texts elsewhere.
 Hoei Shin as use by Leland is but one variation of the name identifying one individual (i.e., the same person being called by a number of variations of the same name, for example sometimes known as Hwui Shen).

-He is called Hoei Shin and spelled as such in Chapter 4 of They All Discovered America (1961) by Charles Michael Boland with Boland's and Leland's Hoei Shin being the same Hui Shen AND same personage whose memory from the ancient past, and recognizable until at least the recent times, that stood in the form of a monument or statue carved from virgin rock high in the mountains of a village north of Tehuantepec that bared the name Guixepecocha.
+He is called Hoei Shin and spelled as such in Chapter 4 of They All Discovered America (1961) by Charles Michael Boland, again as linked below, with Boland's and Leland's Hoei Shin being the same Hui Shen AND same personage whose memory from the ancient past, and recognizable until at least the recent times, that stood in the form of a monument or statue carved from virgin rock high in the mountains of a village north of Tehuantepec that bared the name Guixepecocha.
 Guixepecocha spelled phonetically being Wi-shi-pecocha with Wi-shi-pecocha a transliteration of Hui Shen, Bhikshu.

 HUI SHEN: BHIKSHU